waelk10/Metronome/README.md

 # A Metronome app.
-Note that the projecta licensed under the GPL (V3 or newer).
+Note that the project is licensed under the GPL (V3 or newer).
 Here is a copy of the license: